eslint/rfcs/designs/2019-eslintrc-improvements/minor-03-plugin-renaming.md

 ## Summary

 This proposal adds the feature that renames plugins in config files.
 This enhancement will be the official successor of `--rulesdir` option.
-Also, this enhancement is required to [save people from the "plugin conflict" error](major-02-plugin-resolution-change.md#save-people-from-the-plugin-conflict-error).
+And, this solves the important pain of the ecosystem as making shareable configs being able to have plugins.

 ## Motivation

 People cannot define local rules with config files (rather than `--rules` CLI option).
 The ecosystem has hacked this problem by several plugins to solve such as `eslint-plugin-rulesdir`, `eslint-plugin-local`, etc. However, the official way is great.

-Also, to solve "plugin conflict" error, a utility that renames the plugins in shareable configs would be useful.
-This enhancement is required to implement such a utility.
+And if a shareable config depends on plugins, people have to install the plugins manually.
+The combination of this enhancement and `require.resolve()` function makes shareable configs being able to have plugins, so solves the pain!

 ## Detailed Design